ricardorqr/shell-scripts/README.md

 # Install Maven, Git, Java and Ansible

 You can create a script to automate the installation process of Maven, Git, Java and Ansible.
-Here's an example:
+[Here's an example](/install-java-git-maven-ansible.sh).

 1. Open a text editor on your Linux system.
 2. Copy and paste the following code into the text editor: